BirdeeHub/tomlua/README.md

 It will likely get an encode function at some point.

-If it does will also get a real README.
+If it does it will also get a real README.

 Basic benchmarking shows decode compares at about 1.5x cjson in runtime duration for 100000 iterations of processing the example.toml file.